Disclosures and Conflicts of Interest

 - The second slide of each presentation should indicate the speaker’s disclosure(s).

-- Complete a Resolution of Conflict of Interest form for all individuals who reported a relationship with a commercial interest on their disclosure form.
+- Complete a Mitigation of Conflict of Interest form for all individuals who reported a relationship with a commercial interest on their disclosure form.
 This must be completed by someone other than the individual with the disclosure.

 - Send these completed forms to AANS prior to the activity.
 Please see your meeting’s timeline/checklist for deadlines.